 How to decorate pongal pot:

-We use a brass or stainless steel pot for making Pongal, decorate it with turmeric or rice flour solution and tie a flower garland or turmeric/ginger sprouts around the neck of the pot.
+Nowadays we use a brass or stainless steel pot for making Pongal, decorate it with turmeric or rice flour solution and tie a flower garland or turmeric/ginger sprouts around the neck of the pot.
 Some prefer to buy a new earthen pot painted with traditional motifs mainly for the Pongal festival every year.

 Sugarcane Pongal Recipe: